Precision Studies of QCD in the Low Energy Domain of the EIC: Mass and spin of the nucleon

 \subsection{Nucleon mass}

 Unlike non-relativistic systems in which the masses mostly arise from the fundamental constituents, masses of relativistic systems arise predominantly through interactions.
-Indeed, without the strong interactions, three current quarks making up the nucleon weigh about $\sim 10$ MeV (at $\mu_{\rm \overline{MS}}\sim 2$ GeV), presumably from electroweak symmetry breaking but actually there is no way of knowing what the quark masses are in the absence of strong interactions, which is about 1\% of the bound state mass~\cite{PDG2020}.
+Indeed, without the strong interactions, three current quarks making up the nucleon weigh about $\sim 10$ MeV (at $\mu_{\rm \overline{MS}}\sim 2$ GeV), presumably from electroweak symmetry breaking, which is about 1\% of the bound state mass~\cite{PDG2020}.
 Schematically, we can write the nucleon mass in terms of quark masses and the strong interaction scale $\Lambda_{\rm QCD}$,

 where $\alpha_i$ and $\eta$ are dimensionless coefficients determined from the strong interaction dynamics.
 Note that $\Lambda_{\rm QCD}$ is a free parameter of QCD, which in principle can take any value, and therefore, the nucleon mass can be 10 TeV or 100 MeV, independent of the details of strong interaction physics.
 One cannot hope, therefore, to explain from QCD itself why the nucleon mass is 940 MeV, not any other value, without invoking more fundamental theories such as grand unifications which may explain why $\Lambda_{\rm QCD}$ takes the value that we measured~\cite{Georgi:1974sy}.